-Peter is 28 years old and is an apprentice IT support worker for a large pharmaceutical company.
-He has been working there for a number of years and has a full time permanent contract with a salary of £30k.
+Peter is 28 and is an apprentice IT support worker for a large pharmaceutical company.
+He has been working there for a number of years and has a full time permanent contract with a salary of £30,000.

-Peter has seen a house which is close to work which he feels will be an ideal first home for him and therefore is looking to borrow £140k.
-Thanks to a saving plan he has managed to save a 10% deposit.
+Peter is keen to buy a house which is close to his work and will be an ideal first home for him.
+He is looking to borrow £140,000.
+Thanks to a savings plan he has managed to save a 10% deposit.

 His pride and joy is his car for which he has car loan where he pays £200 per month.

-His employers have confirmed that when he completes his apprenticeship he will be earning approx. £40k and this will increase further each year plus when he finishes his exams he would also be able to gain further work within the industry.
+His employers have confirmed that when he completes his apprenticeship he will be earning approxitmately £40,000 and this will increase further each year.
+When he finishes his exams he would also be able to progress further in his career.

-Pauline will have a private pension and state pension and Tony is currently retired and receives a private and state pension – pension income for both overall approx. £70k
+Tony has a private pension and will qualify for a state pension and Pauline is currently retired and receives a private and state pension.
+The total pension income for Pauline and Tony is approxitmately £70,000.

-Peter’s mum was happy to help her son get on the property ladder but does not want to be on the title deeds.
+Peter’s dad is happy to help her son get on the property ladder but does not want to be on the title deeds.

-Peter's broker hears that the Furness offer a Joint Applicant Sole Propriertorship solutions and contacts the Furness for Intermediaries team.
+Peter's broker has been struggling to find a lender who will accept this case but hears that Furness offers a Joint Borrower Sole Propriertorship solution and contacts the Furness for Intermediaries team for help.

-The mortgage was approved on this basis due to the prospects of Peter’s income improving, Pauline’s current income and the overall financial stability of both parties.
+The mortgage was approved on this basis that Peter’s income will improve, Tony’s current income and the overall financial stability of both parties.

-If you’d like to talk to us about any enquiries which you may have, give our Broker team a call on 0800 988 1561 or contact your BDM
+If you think this could help one of your clients give Furness for Intermediaries a call on 0800 988 1561 or contact your BDM

 All our case studies are based on real cases but the names have been changed and stock images have been used to protect confidentiality.